WordPress/gutenberg/packages/components/CONTRIBUTING.md

 Once deprecated, code examples in docs/stories should include the opt-in prop set to `true` so that new consumers are encouraged to adopt it from the start.

+When the grace period is over and the deprecation version arrives, the `__next*` prop, deprecation notice, and deprecated styles should all be completely removed from the codebase.

 #### Criteria for putting styles changes behind a feature flag

 Not all style changes justify a formal deprecation process.
 The main thing to look for is whether the changes could cause layouts to break in an obvious or harmful way, given that the component is being used in a standard fashion.